There are several strategies you should be using to ensure you stay ahead of your competitors.

 To become a successful business, you need to find ways to stay a step ahead of your competition.
 Doing so is often easier said than done, and there's no simple answer to how to beat your competition.

 Competition exists in every market.
-Smarter companies nullify the effect of competitors in order to stay ahead in their industry and/market.
+Smarter companies nullify the effect of competitors in order to increase marketshare.

 How do they do that?
 Here are five simple, yet powerful ways to beat your competition.